Advanced Oil & Coolant Mist Collection Technology

-Mist collection at source creates a safer working environment for employees.
+Mist collection at the source creates a safer working environment for employees.
 The removal of mist from the air also reduces machine maintenance and downtime.
-In the case of centrifugal collectors the coolant mists can be reclaimed from the air and reused.
-All these benefits increase productivity and reduce downtime for both workers and machinery.
+In the case of centrifugal collectors, the coolant mists can be reclaimed from the air and reused.
+All these benefits increase productivity, reduce downtime for machinery and increase safety for workers.

 Types of Mist Collectors

 There are 3 different types of filtration used for mist collection:

 This type of mist collector uses a specific media type to filter mist or fumes from the air.
 Generally a fan will force the airstream through the filtration media, purifying it.
 The filtered air exits the collector as clean while all impurities are trapped by the filter media.
 Filter media generally comes in cartridge form and may come in interchangeable media cartridge types to filter differing contaminate types or contaminate combinations such as mist and fumes from the same application.

 Centrifugal mist collectors work on the principle of centrifugal force (outward moving force from rotation).
 Mist-laden air enters a rotating chamber inside a filter.
 The mist is forced into the filter by the centrifugal force where it collects and combines into larger droplets.
 The larger droplets are forced through the filter, by the same force, and collected on the inner surface of the rotating chamber where it exits through a drain.
 Centrifugal mist collectors are highly efficient on water-soluble mist applications and can handle high volumes of mist with inexpensive filters.
 In some applications the coolant can be reclaimed from the mist and reused.
 However, centrifugal mist collectors are only about 97% efficient for one-micron-sized particles, and typically require the addition of final stage filters to collect smoke and fine mists.
 These collectors are generally cheaper to operate but require more maintenance.